Reliable Tax Attorney 410.358.1500

 Guaranteed Installment Plan Agreements

-The IRS may agree to enter a guaranteed installment plan if you owe less than $10,000 and can afford to pay off the debt within three years.
+The IRS may agree to enter you into a guaranteed installment agreement if you owe less than $10,000 and can afford to pay off the debt within three years.
 You will be responsible for paying your tax liability, interest, and fees in full by making 36 monthly payments.
 In order to qualify for a guaranteed plan, you must have filed a return, paid all prior taxes, and not had an installment agreement within the past five years.

 Streamlined Installment Plan Agreements